stamler/renovation/carpentry.md

 ## Kitchen

-1. Cabinet over fridge/freezer area that matches the height of other cabinets and matches door appearance.
-2. Custom cabinet to the right of fridge/frezer area both bottom and top to fill space with matching doors.
+1. Custom cabinet to the right of fridge/frezer area bottom-only to fill space with matching doors.
-3. Dishwasher enclosure to support counter top, and attachment of cover panel.
+2. Dishwasher enclosure to support counter top, and attachment of cover panel.

 ## Closet to Bathroom conversion